Thank you for visiting the University of Florida’s Division of Endocrinology, Diabetes & Metabolism Fellowship site.

 Thank you for your interest in the Endocrinology Fellowship at The University of Florida.
 The main purpose of our program is to prepare individuals for rewarding careers as well as educate physicians to become outstanding clinicians, teachers and scientists in the broad field of Endocrinology and Metabolism.
 It is a two to three year fellowship program that provides high quality clinical and research training in endocrinology, diabetes, and metabolism.
 Graduates of this program will be trained and fully equipped to function as clinical endocrinologists, clinical educators, or clinician scientists, depending on the individual career goals of the individuals.

 The division includes faculty with international reputations in clinical endocrinology and in both basic and clinical research.
-Exceptionally strong clinical training exists in diabetes mellitus, thyroid, pituitary, and adrenal disease.
+Exceptionally strong clinical training exists in diabetes mellitus, thyroid, pituitary, adrenal disease, osteoporosis and obesity.

-Areas of research emphasis include mechanisms and treatment of type 2 diabetes, insulin secretion and signaling pathways, autoimmune endocrine diseases, including type 1 diabetes, thyroid cancer, drug metabolism, pharmacogenetics, inborn errors of metabolism and gene therapy for mitochondrial metabolic disorders.
+Areas of research emphasis include pathophysiologic mechanisms and treatment of type 2 diabetes, insulin secretion and signaling pathways, autoimmune endocrine diseases, including type 1 diabetes, thyroid cancer, drug metabolism, pharmacogenetics, inborn errors of metabolism, obesity and gene therapy for mitochondrial metabolic disorders.

 Fellowship – the 1st Year